-IF AT ANY TIME DURING THE SCHOOL YEAR YOU ANTICIPATE MOVING OR WITHDRAWING YOUR CHILD FROM THE PROGRAM, PLEASE NOTIFY THE PROGRAM SUPERVISOR IMMEDIATELY.
+If at any time during the school year you anticipate withdrawing from the program please notify the program director and your child's teacher immediately.
 It is necessary to give a minimum of one month's notice before withdrawing from a BEEP classroom.
-We need this information for classroom balance, financial planning and to plan an appropriate good-bye transition for your child.
+We need this information for classroom balance, financial planning and to plan an appropriate goodbye transition for your child.
 You are responsible for the full month's tuition for the month during which your child is leaving.